 - ➤ 300.
-Colorado is 177-117-5 all-time record in games played on artificial surfaces (0-1 to date in 2006), and the next game on Astroturf will be a milestone of sorts this year.
-The Missouri game marked CU's 299th game on the fake stuff, with number 300 this week at Kansas. - ➤ 400.
-Colorado entered 2006 with 395 combined wins in the seven different conferences it has lined up to play football in.
-Thus, CU is four victories away from 400 all-time wins in conference play, dating back to the Colorado Football Association in the 1890s. - ➤ 1100.
+Colorado comes into the 2006 season with a 177-116-5 all-time record in games played on artificial surfaces, thus the Buffaloes will hit a milestone of sorts this year.
+The Missouri game marked CU's 299th game on the fake stuff, with number 300 later this month (Oct.
+28 at Kansas). - 400.
+Colorado enters 206 with 395 combined wins in the seven different conferences it has lined up to play football in.
+Thus, five victories would give the Buffaloes 400 all-time wins in conference play, dating back to the Colorado Football Association in the 1890s. - ➤ 1100.
 The Nov.
 24 game at Nebraska will be the 1,100th in school history; the Huskers were also CU's opponent for the school's 100th game in football annals, as CU defeated NU 6-0 back in 1904, deemed one of the school's biggest wins ever at the time. - > TSN Players Poll.
-The first-ever Players Top 25 is being conducted this fall with the monthly results released nationwide.
+The first-ever Players Top 25 will be conducted this fall with the weekly results to be included in The Sporting News.
 Unlike the other polls, the players will not be identified and will be known only to the schools.
 Colorado has agreed to be one of the schools to participate in the experimental balloting; the selected player(s) won't be identified until after the season has concluded.